 Controls – 10/10

 As in the first, there are no issues with the controls whatsoever.
-Still being one of the better 3D platformers for the PlayStation at the time, Naughty Dog were able to rise above many developers for the console and make a control scheme that worked to adapt to the controller’s lack of an analogue stick.
+Still being one of the better 3D platformers for the PlayStation at the time, Naughty Dog was able to rise above many developers for the console and make a control scheme that worked to adapt to the controller’s lack of an analog stick.